My friend told me an incredible, inspiring, true story about a hero:

 A 19-year old soldier is critically wounded and dying in the jungle in the Ia Drang valley, November 14, 1965, LZ X-ray, Vietnam.
 His infantry unit is outnumbered 8 to 1.
 The enemy fire is so intense, from 100 to 200 yards away, that his own Infantry Commander had ordered the MediVac helicopters to stop coming in.
 He’s lying there, listening to the enemy machine guns, and knows that he is not getting out.
 His family is half way around the world and will never see him again.

-Ed kept coming back, 13 more times, taking the 19-year old kid, and 30 other soldiers out, who would have been slaughtered.
+Ed kept coming back, 13 More Times, taking the 19-year old kid, and 30 other soldiers out, who would have been slaughtered.

 Medal of Honor recipient, Ed Freeman, died on June 25th, 2009 at age 80, in Boise ID.
 Ed is a hero, deserving monumental, universal admiration and acclaim.
 But, we didn’t hear a word about Ed.
+Then, and when Ed died.

 BTW: The Word sacrifice does not mean “Loss“.
 The Word “Sacrifice comes from 2 Latin words: “Sacri” Faciam: To Make Holy.
 What Ed Freeman did was Holy.
 It was also an Act of Love.

 Perhaps, someone reading this blog post, and watching & listening to the above music videos, will help someone hurting, not to far from here?
-Expecting nothing in return- realizing that the “Hero” that lies in you is the “Spirit of God”, who lifts you to be more than you can be.
+Expecting nothing in return- realizing that the “Hero” that lies in you is the “Spirit of God”, who lifts you up to more than you can be.